Skip to main content

 Purpose and Program Description

-The Petroleum and Natural Gas Engineering Liaison at WVU Libraries selects material to support the needs of undergraduate, M.S.P.N.G.E., and Ph.D. students, the teaching faculty, and various laboratories.
+The collections strategist at WVU Libraries selects material to support the needs of undergraduate, M.S.P.N.G.E., and Ph.D. students, the teaching faculty, and various laboratories.

 Areas of established specialization: energy technologies, oil & gas property evaluation, coalbed methane development, drilling, multiphase flow, fluid flow-through porous media, Marcellus Shale Research, natural gas production and storage, formation stimulation and fracturing, oil & gas recovery, reservoir engineering, numerical modeling, well design & testing.